What Is Uninsured Motorist Coverage?

 What does uninsured motorist insurance cover?

+What does uninsured motorist cover?
 While uninsured motorist property damage insurance covers car damage, uninsured motorist insurance primarily covers two areas, bodily injury and property damage.
 Many states require uninsured motorist bodily injury insurance, while uninsured motorist property damage coverage is not required in every state.

 With bodily injury, the insurance may help with injury costs caused by the accident.
 Moreover, in some states, this coverage may include family members and passengers also in the car.
 The property damage definition includes covering the cost to repair the car after an accident.
 In certain cases, property damage may include valuable items damaged from the accident, such as computers, cell phones or other devices as well as property, such as fences or a mailbox.
 Again, this varies from situation to situation and the state you currently reside in.